FunThomas424242/wuala.puppet/funthomas424242-wuala/README.md

-# Karaf module for Puppet #
+# Wuala module for Puppet #

-This module installs Karaf.
+This module installs Wuala.

 ## Description